ZhiangChen/learning_field_robotics/docs/logistics/FAA_Drone_Pilot_license.md

 16. Temporary flight restrictions (TFR): cannot fly while they are active.

-17. Military training routes (MRT): MTRs with four digits, e.g., IRI 1256, VR 1998, has no segments above 1500 ft AGL; MTRs with three digits have one or more segments above 1500 ft (there may be one or more parts of the route is below 1500 ft).
+17. Military training routes (MRT): MTRs with four digits, e.g., IRI 1256, VR 1998, have routes at or below 1500 ft AGL; MTRs with three digits have routes above 1500 ft.

 18. The UAS Facility Map, provided by FAA, displays grids with specific numbers on each grid cell.
 These numbers represent the maximum allowable altitude, in feet AGL, at which a UAV is allowed to fly within that specific grid cell.